__copyright__ = 'Copyright 2017-2018, http://radical.rutgers.edu'

 | 'project' : The project that will be charged.

-| 'gpus' : Number of GPU devices to be used by the workflow.
+| 'gpus' : Number of GPUs to be used by the workflow.

 | 'access_schema' : The key of an access mechanism to use.

-| 'queue' : The name of the job queue RE will use to execute the workflow
+| 'queue' : The name of the batch queue.

 :getter: Returns the resource description